hobovsky/codot-client/README.fixing.md

 ## What Katafix Can and Cannot Do

-- **Refactoring Scope**: Katafix can currently refactor only the submission tests.
-Support for other snippets, such as example tests, complete solutions, descriptions, and cross-snippet refactorings (e.g., _"move test helpers from preloaded to submission tests"_) is planned but not yet available.
+- **Refactoring Scope**: Katafix can currently refactor only test snippets: submission tests, and example tests.
+Support for other snippets, such as complete solutions, descriptions, and cross-snippet refactorings (e.g., _"move test helpers from preloaded to submission tests"_) is planned but not yet available.

 - **Examples**: Katafix can accept examples, but only if you manually copy them from another kata and paste them into the dedicated input box.
 Automation of this process is planned but not implemented yet.